codedthinking/bead.zip/docs/install.md

 ## System requirements

-Bead works on:
+bead works on:
 - Linux
 - macOS
 - Windows (with Python installed)

-Bead has minimal system requirements and should work on any system where Python runs.
+bead has minimal system requirements and should work on any system where Python runs.